erroronline1/caro/readme.md

 		"rewrite": Adds newly named columns consisting of concatenated origin column values and separators.
-				   Original columns will be omitted, nested within a list to make sure to order as given "translate": Column values to be translated according to specified translation object "conditional": changes a columns value if regex matches on other columns, adds column by default with empty value
+				   Original columns will be omitted, nested within a list to make sure to order as given "translate": Column values to be translated according to specified translation object "conditional_and": changes a columns value if all regex matches on other columns, adds column by default with empty value "conditional_or": changes a columns value if any regex matches on other columns, adds column by default with empty value

 	"split": Split output by matched patterns of column values into multiple files (csv) or sheets (xlsx)